-This section outlines participant selection, case study briefing material, the Pressure Cooker workshop process, and the evaluation methodology.
+This section outlines participant selection, case study briefing material, the pressure cooker workshop process and the evaluation methodology.

-3.1 Participant Selection and Teams
+3.1 Participant selection and teams

-In line with the collaborative and interdisciplinary focus of the Pressure Cooker, participants were selected with a mix of skill sets and expertise, to foster peer-to-peer cross-disciplinary learning.
-Applications were open to young professionals, a term used here to refer to applicants under 35, working, researching, or studying in relevant fields (e.g., risk modelling, civil engineering, social sciences etc.) and willing to engage in the 24-hour intense event.
+In line with the collaborative and interdisciplinary focus of the pressure cooker, participants were selected with a mix of skill sets and expertise, to foster peer-to-peer cross-disciplinary learning.
+Applications were open to young professionals, a term used here to refer to applicants under 35, working, researching or studying in relevant fields (e.g., risk modelling, civil engineering and social sciences, among others) and willing to engage in the 24 h intense event.

 Upon receiving the applications (440 applicants from 74 countries), WYN reviewers scored applicants based on previous professional and academic experience and motivation.
-Remaining applicants were then assessed by the representatives of funding organisations (FM Global, NERC, NASA) and the WYN review team.
+Remaining applicants were then assessed by the representatives of funding organisations (FM Global, NERC, and NASA) and the WYN review team.
 All suitably scoring self-funded applicants were offered a place.
 The preliminary list of applicants was reviewed for regional, gender and disciplinary diversity.
 Unfortunately, funding constraints (i.e. sponsor's focuses on specific geographical origins) presented an obstacle in enabling participation from African youth.

-In total, 35 participants (14 self-funded) were able to join the Pressure Cooker, 21 female and 14 male.
+In total, 35 participants (14 self-funded) were able to join the pressure cooker: 21 female and 14 male.
 Due to last minute visa and flight complications three participants engaged remotely via WhatsApp.
-This remote engagement was not a planned part of the event and was not captured by the pre-planned evaluation methods described in Section 3.4 and 4.
-The participants represented 13 different countries (Figure 1a).
-Further details of the participants background can be found in Figure 1b and c.
+This remote engagement was not a planned part of the event and was not captured by the pre-planned evaluation methods described in Sects.
+3.4 and 4.
+The participants represented 13 different countries (Fig. 1a).
+Further details on the participants' backgrounds can be found in Fig. 1b and c.

 Participants were allocated to one of five teams.
-In order to ensure disciplinary balance, each team comprised of at least one social scientist (including participants with community engagement skills), one environmental scientist, one modeller or engineer, one media and communication specialist and one design/ creative specialist.
-In addition, teams were composed to maintain a mix of gender and regional backgrounds.
-The participants were free to withdraw from the event if they felt uncomfortable and the event had a very high staff (i.e. organisers, mentors) to participant ratio, to monitor the safety and well-being of participants.
+In order to ensure disciplinary balance, each team comprised at least one social scientist (including participants with community engagement skills), one environmental scientist, one modeller or engineer, one media and communication specialist, and one design/creative specialist.
+In addition, teams were formed in order to maintain a mix of gender and regional backgrounds.
+The participants were free to withdraw from the event if they felt uncomfortable, and the event had a very high staff (i.e. organisers, mentors) to participant ratio to monitor the safety and well-being of participants.

-3.2 Case Study Briefing Material
+3.2 Case study briefing material

-During the design of the Pressure Cooker, an early decision was made by the organisers and the Steering Committee to focus on Mexican case studies.
-This was a natural decision because the UR Forum was taking place in Mexico which is a multihazard context (e.g. floods, volcanoes, tropical storms and hurricanes).
-Furthermore, organisers wanted to ensure that case studies were co-created with local stakeholders, in order to present participants with real-world problems that require interdisciplinary solutions (see also the background of PBL in section 2.0).
+During the design of the pressure cooker, an early decision was made by the organisers and the steering committee to focus on Mexican case studies.
+This was a natural decision because the UR Forum was taking place in Mexico which is a multi-hazard context (e.g. floods, volcanoes, tropical storms and hurricanes).
+Furthermore, organisers wanted to ensure that case studies were co-created with local stakeholders, in order to present participants with real-world problems that require interdisciplinary solutions (see also the background of PBL in Sect.
+2).

 Organisers reached out to a number of specialists (i.e. consultants and researchers) working on DRR issues in Mexico.
-An online session was organised in which the rationale of the project and a need for local case studies were presented; followed by a brainstorming session in which possible case studies were selected.
+An online session was organised in which the rationale of the project and a need for local case studies were presented; this was followed by a brainstorming session in which possible case studies were selected.
 Based on this, two detailed, real-world case studies, relevant to local Mexican multi-hazard scenarios were selected.
-One was based on Iztapalapa, one of Mexico City's 16 municipalities, the other on Dzilam de Bravo, a coastal municipality in Yucatan state.
-A short description of the case studies is given in Table 1 and the full information can be accessed in the event's evaluation report (Water Youth Network, 2018).
+One was based on Iztapalapa, one of Mexico City's 16 municipalities, and the other was based on Dzilam de Bravo, a coastal municipality in state of Yucatan.
+A short description of the case studies is given in Table 1 and the complete information can be accessed in the event's evaluation report (Water Youth Network, 2018).